 Welcome to blog post #600.
 It’s hard to believe that I have posted so many already… Well, Spring has Sprung in Texas!
-The warmer than normal temperatures has confused Mother Nature to the point that she has given up on winter and we are now in full spring mode!
+The warmer-than-normal temperatures have confused Mother Nature to the point that she has given up on winter and we are now in full spring mode!
 I like to go out to the Lady Bird Johnson Wildflower Center as soon as the flowers start blooming.
 I do so to photograph the first batch of Texas Bluebonnets (Lupinus texensis).
 I got there in time as the flowers were just starting to unfold.
 The one below was very close to the ground so I had to do some serious stooping to get a decent background.
 I garnered quite a few strange looks during my contortions.
 I was fortunate that the winds were low and that I could get enough photographs to put together this focus stack.
 Bluebonnets are not only the state flower but also one of my favorites.
 Now let’s hope we don’t get a big freeze!

 This image was taken with my Canon EOS 5DS using my Canon EF 100mm f/2.8L Macro Lens.
 The camera was set on Manual mode with the aperture set at f/5.6, shutter speed at 1/160th of a second and the ISO set at 100.
 I meant to bring my circular polarizer to reduce glare but I left it at home.
 I used a tripod for stability and my Kirk Focusing Rail to obtain 43 photos which I brought together into one using Photoshop’s focus stacking technique.
 I then completed the image in Photoshop using Nik Color Efex Pro.